Interviewsand Articles

 It was the philosophers copying scientists who thought they were going to finalize philosophy.
 This was the modern period, Descartes and so on.
 They thought they were taking a leap, and now philosophy would follow science.
 That was very popular.
 That was the Vienna Circle, but now science is not finalizing itself.

 RW: I'd be tempted to speculate that the culture of science, where certainty has really disappeared, will take many years, decades perhaps, before that influence is really absorbed fully in popular culture.
-I think we're still very much under the influence of an older scientific understanding.
-By that I mean the tendency to understand everything in such a way that it is flattened into the horizontal.
+I think we're still very much under the influence of that older scientific understanding that flattens everything to the horizontal.
 Rational empiricism.
 Perhaps the re-emergence of not knowing will eventually allow the re-emergence of three-dimensionality, so to speak.

-FS: I understand what you're saying and I think it's true, and I think it's quite possible.
-In modern philosophy, I mean Berkeley, Hume and all the rest of them—although Hume was right in not thinking that empiricism would finalize anything—Leibniz thought we lived in "the best of possible worlds," while Spinoza thought philosophy would be finalized by following a geometric method.
+FS: I understand what you're saying.
+I think it's true, and I think it's quite possible.
+In modern philosophy, I mean Berkeley, Hume and all the rest of them - although Hume was right in not thinking that empiricism would finalize anything - Leibniz thought we lived in "the best of possible worlds" while Spinoza thought philosophy would be finalized by following a geometric method.

 RW: That dream of control.